SYK-08/nuttx/README.md

   the tools in the `buildroot/boards/README.txt` file.

-  Check the README.txt file in the configuration directory for your board to see if you can use the buildroot toolchain with your board (this README.txt file is located in `boards/<arch-name>/<chip-name>/<board-name>/README.txt`).
+  Check the README.txt file in the configuration directory for your board to see if you can use the build root toolchain with your board (this README.txt file is located in `boards/<arch-name>/<chip-name>/<board-name>/README.txt`).

-  This toolchain is available for both the Linux and Cygwin development environments.
+  This toolchain is available for both Linux and Cygwin development environments.

-  Advantages:  (1) NuttX header files are built into the tool chain, and (2) related support tools like NXFLAT tools, the ROMFS genromfs tools, and the kconfig-frontends tools can be built into your toolchain.
+  Advantages:  (1) NuttX header files are built into the toolchain, and (2) related support tools like NXFLAT tools, the ROMFS genromfs tools and the kconfig-frontends tools can be built into your toolchain.

-  Disadvantages:  This tool chain is not was well supported as some other toolchains.
+  Disadvantages:  This toolchain is not as well supported as some other toolchains.
 GNU tools are not my priority and so the buildroot tools often get behind.
 For example, until recently there was no EABI support in the NuttX buildroot toolchain for ARM.